Editor's note: Dr. Ophelia Garmon-Brown passed away on Nov. 17, 2021.

 “I remember the day she received her diagnosis,” Carl S. Armato, president and CEO of Novant Health, wrote in the book’s foreword.
 “We hugged each other; we cried.
 But I watched her quickly take that diagnosis and turn it into something that became a gift through which she could help others.
 I had watched her convert challenges before, but this was the ultimate example of seeing something positive in something so apparently devastating.
 And with that transformation, she has lifted up our entire community.”

 Leading by example

 Garmon-Brown was always a leader.
 Not just at Novant Health, but in the Charlotte community.
 Along with U.S. Bank executive Dee O’Dell, she co-chaired the Charlotte-Mecklenburg Opportunity Task Force.

 The task force was formed in early 2015 in response to a 2014 study that found Charlotte was dead last among the 50 biggest cities in the U.S. for economic mobility – the ability to improve one’s economic status.
 The task force’s goal: Nothing short of breaking the cycle of generational poverty.

 Garmon-Brown addressed poverty from two angles.
 As a physician, she was concerned with public and individual health.
 As an ordained Baptist minister, she looked at the problem from a spiritual perspective.
 For her, eradicating poverty is a moral imperative.

 Her own cancer diagnosis made her think of those for whom cancer is a one-two punch – a scary disease with treatment whose costs are unfathomable.
 In a 2017 Charlotte Observer story, she said, “I don’t fear cancer.
 I have faith.
 And I have health care … When one does not have access to health care, what can one hope for?”

-She hopes people will say, “She served.”
+She hoped people will say: “She served.”

 Novant Health delivers comprehensive cancer care that puts you firstLearn more